csaq5507/UIBK-703602-Compiler-Construction/assignment_3.md

 You should now have a working compiler which can convert valid mC input programs to executables.

+## Task 4

+Polish the commandline parameter handling of your main compiler executable.
+At least the following flags must be provided:

+- provide `-h` / `--help` to display usage information
+- provide `-v` / `--version` to display version information
+- provide `-o` / `--output` to specify the resulting executable

 ## Submission

 Follow the steps stated in the first assignment, using the following command to build the archive and the link below.